bioniclambda/bioniclambda/README.md

 - I’m looking for help with **nothin I'm an amazing coder**
 - Ask me about ... *cricket noises*
 - How to reach me: **Preferable Discord at `bioniclambda#2556` but my email is `bioniclambda@gmail.com`**
+- How to reach me for insane weirdos: **Create a chat request on Reddit.
+My username is bioniclambda(gee what a shock)**
 - Fun fact: **I'm not a human**
 - Bonus fun fact: My only friends are on GitHub